stanford-oval/genie-toolkit/starter/schemaorg/README.md

 ### Generate Manifest and Value Datasets
-Manifest.tt file contains the manifest of the Q\&A agent to build, including all the queries and properties available for each query.
+The manifest.tt file contains the manifest of the Q\&A agent to build, including all the queries and properties available for each query.
 Genie can automatically generate manifest.tt given crawled Schema.org metadata.
 Use